PeltzLab-Stanford/mMap/README.md

    python3 -nc 'filename.txt'  #in the Exmaple datafiles "regulatory.txt" format

    PS: The Functional data folder contains a help file for more information
+      The Regulatory data folder contains a help file for more information

 # compatibility